 6.30.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.30 applies to Fortran as described below.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.30 applies to Fortran as described below.

 The vulnerability is mitigated in Fortran, as Fortran permits explicit declarations of upper and lower bounds of arrays, which allows bounds that are relevant to the application to be used.
 For example, latitude can be declared with bounds -90 to 90, while longitude can be declared with bounds -180 to 180.
 Thus, user-written arithmetic on subscripts can be minimized.